rytakahas/TimeSeries/README.md

     - Trained with SARIMAX, XGBoost (optuna), and LSTM

 3. **Evaluation**
-    - Evaluate MSE, MAE, and R2
+    - Evaluate MSE (Normalized MSE), MAE (Normalized MAE), and R2
     - Visualized the prediction results

 4. **Deliverables**
-    - SARIMAX, and XGBoost trained models were saved to 'pkl' files, and LSTM to 'keras' for reproducing test results
+    - SARIMAX, and XGBoost trained models were saved to 'pkl' files, <br> and LSTM to 'keras' for reproducing test results.